The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/vmc-mounting/_index.md

 We will now mount the VMC using the
 [3D printed components]({{< relref "../../" >}})
-overed in the pre-requisites section of this GitBook.
+overed in the pre-requisites section.
 This includes the VMC mounting blocks and case.
 The VMC is the "brains" behind your VRC drone build and will be responsible for running the Bell software stack during testing and on competition day.